 - Integrate existing, but isolated interventions into mainstream health services

-- Involve mainstream professionals in learning more about Aboriginal approaches to healing.
+- Involve mainstream professionals in learning more about Indigenous approaches to healing

-The TRC comes to a formal close on June 3rd in Ottawa, but the reconciliation process continues.
+The TRC came to a formal close on June 3rd, 2015 in Ottawa, but the reconciliation process continues.